sisl/PyroRL/paper/paper.md

 - A fire cell
 - Part of an evacuation path

-The task at hand is to evacuate all of the populated areas through paths before they are burned down.
-Akin to how evacuation would occur in real life, the action taker oversees the entire site.
+The task at hand is to evacuate all of the populated areas through paths before they are ignited.
+Similar to how evacuation would occur in real life, a centralized decision maker assigns paths to populated areas.
 Furthermore, the amount of time to evacuate a populated area is proportional to the number of grid squares in the path.

-Researchers can thus model the problem as a fully observable Markov Decision Process (MDP):
+The problem is modeled a fully observable Markov Decision Process (MDP) [@kochenderfer2022algorithms].

 ### State Space